-Hiring a great agency doesn’t stop when the ink is freshly on the contract (or you know, you’ve e-signed it).
-To truly know that you’ve hired a great agency, you need to see traction forward in a reasonable amount of time.
+Hiring a great agency doesn’t stop when the contract is signed.
+To know that you’ve hired a great agency, you need tangible, data-driven results that you can grasp and understand.

-The best way to do this is to have a check-in a quarter (three months) after you begin the engagement.
-The metrics they report should be agreed upon ahead of time (these are in the questions in the previous section above), but this is not just a metrics review session as they should be providing you reports frequently based on the work that is being done.
+The best way to do this is to have a quarterly check-in (every three months) after you begin the engagement.
+The metrics they report should be agreed upon ahead of time (these are in the questions in the previous section above).
+But this is not just a metrics review session as they should be providing you reports frequently based on the work that is being done.

 After that—and if you’re satisfied—check in every quarter.
 During that check-in, try to take stock of how the engagement is going from a quantitative and qualitative point of view.

 Quantitive data is numerical data that is derived and measured objectively.
 As you hire or review with a new agency, you should look at metrics and the work that has been delivered.
-This should also be a time to review how quickly work is being delivered and deployed.
+This should also be a time to review how quickly work is being delivered and implemented.

-Because marketing progress (especially SEO progress) is only seen once changes have occurred and campaigns have begun being executed upon, this is a very important indicator to track in order to improve the quality of the project.
+Because marketing progress (especially SEO progress) is only seen once changes have occurred and campaigns have begun being executed, this is a very important indicator to track in order to improve the quality of the project.

-If the project is ongoing and you need it to succeed, you owe it to yourself to make sure that both sides are happy and productive within the relationship.
+For ongoing projects, you owe it to yourself to make sure that both sides are happy and productive within the relationship.
 If you are not able to fill this role or if either side is disgruntled, then the chances that the relationship will not succeed increase substantially.

 There’s that word again!
-One of the first things a good agency will do is help you define the metrics on which the project’s success will be measured and then set up your analytics so that those are being tracked by everyone—if not already being done.
+One of the first things a good agency will do is help you define the metrics by which the project’s success will be measured.
+From there, they should help set up your analytics so that those are being tracked by everyone—if not already being done.

 Drive results for your marketing needs with the Credo network.
 Get started today (it's free and there is no obligation)!